fcarriedo/convore-api-js/README.md

 ## Dependencies

+The only dependency is on *jQuery 1.4.2* for all AJAX handling so it has to be preceded by its declaration.

+    <script src='jquery.min.js' type='text/javascript'></script>
+    <script src='convore-api.min.js' type='text/javascript'></script>

-The only dependency is on *jQuery 1.4.2* for all AJAX handling.
-Don't know if newer versions would work correctly since basic authentication seems to be broken on `$.ajax` calls.
+Don't know if newer versions of jQuery would work correctly since basic authentication seems to be broken on `$.ajax` calls.

 ## Usage